What It Really Takes To Rank Top Of Google

 We as consumers love brands because they take all the hard work out of shopping and choosing services.
-We go with the brands we know because we trust them and so there is no risk involved in our decision.
-A lot of people still view the internet as a murky place full of con men just waiting to screw them out of their money, so even if you are ranking top of Google for certain keywords you may find that trust is still an issue.
-The power of establishing a brand is that it tells both consumers and Google that you are here to stay, brands equal longevity.
+We go with the brands we know because we trust them.
+There is no risk involved in our decision.
+A lot of people still view the internet as a murky place.
+Even if you are ranking top of Google for certain keywords you may find that trust is still an issue.
+The power of establishing a brand is that it tells both consumers and Google that you are here to stay.
+Brands equal longevity.

 You’re probably thinking that in order to build a brand you need a huge marketing budget for TV ads, billboards, events etc. but that doesn’t have to be the case.
-Building a brand can happen organically through providing your customers with great content on your blog consistently.
-This creates a relationship were they start to return to your website regularly to get the latest information and that slowly but surely builds trust and brand recognition.
+Building a brand can happen organically through providing your customers with great content on your blog.
+This creates a relationship were they start to return to your website regularly to get the latest information.
+That slowly but surely builds trust and brand recognition.

 Providing a great service to everyone, engaging with your customers through social media and being active within your community are also great ways to build your brand.
 This will help establish the trust that’s so crucial to not only ranking better in Google but converting visitors into paying customers.

-With an increasing number of companies realising the potential that SEO has for their business there is a greater need than ever to ensure that they are aware of just what it takes to rank well in Google.
+With an increasing number of companies realising the potential that SEO has for their business you need to ensure that they are aware of just what it takes to rank well in Google.
 It means that effort and commitment needs to be applied by both SEO agencies and clients.
 They need educating that it’s not possible for low quality websites to pay low fees and expect to dominate their niche.

 It’s time the online business world was held to the same standard as the high street.
-A physical shop that is in bad condition and sells low quality services or goods isn’t going to succeed no matter how much they spend on advertising and the same can be expected for websites.
-The good news is this means those who want to provide their customers with a great service and establish a strong brand people can trust will inevitably rise to the top whereas those looking for a shortcut will fall away.
-Google hasn’t got this process perfect just yet but they are getting closer with each update.
+A physical shop that is in bad condition and sells low quality services or goods isn’t going to succeed no matter how much they spend on advertising.
+The same can be expected for websites.
+The good news is this means those who want to provide their customers with a great service and establish a strong brand people can trust will inevitably rise to the top.
+Whereas those looking for a shortcut will fall away.
+Google hasn’t got this process perfect just yet.
+They are getting closer with each update.